jvmontes/ReactNativeLibraryProject/README.md

  - Node
  - Watchman

-#### Running the iOS app created using react-native-cli
+## Running the iOS App

-I highly recommend using the command line interface to interact with the application.
-This helps understand how all the components come together and get the mobile experience working.
-From the command line, use `npx react-native run-ios` to run the app.

-Alternatively, you can also use Xcode to open the `ReactNativeLibraryProject.xcworkspace` found under the `ios` directory and press Play.
+### Command Line Interface

+In the command line, at the root of the projet, enter the following:

+`npm install` - Install project dependencies

+`cd ios` - Switch to ios folder

+`pod install` - Install CocoaPods dependencies

+`cd ..` - Return to the root folder

+`npx react-native start` - Start React Native

+`npx react-native run-ios` - Open a separate tab (Command + T) to run the ios app

+### Xcode

+Alternatively, open `ReactNativeLibraryProject.xcworkspace` using Xcode

+Press Play